atimush/python/flow_replicator/README.md

 ### Could be used to replicate sFlow or cFlow to multiple targets on custom ports.

 #### How to use:
-* Install python modules using the command:
+* Install Python modules using the command:
 ```sh
 # sudo pip install logging daemonize
 ```